- J.D., Syracuse University College of Law, magna cum laude; Syracuse Law Review

-- Trial counsel representing GE MDS (a General Electric Company subsidiary) in the District of Delaware.
-The patent technology in the case relates to cellular systems involving error rate dependent controls.
+- Trial counsel for GE MDS (a General Electric Company subsidiary) in the District of Delaware.
+The patent technology in the case related to cellular systems involving error rate dependent controls.

 - Appellate counsel arguing for Arctic Cat (at Textron subsidiary) in Bombardier Recreational Products Inc. et al. v.
 Arctic Cat Inc. et al., 785 Fed.Appx.
 858 (Fed.
 Cir.
 2019).
 Bombardier appealed from a jury verdict in favor of Arctic Cat.
 On appeal, the Court of Appeals for the Federal Circuit affirmed the jury verdict and post-trial rulings in Arctic Cat’s favor that Bombardier’s patents were invalid on multiple grounds.

-- Inter Partes Review (IPR) counsel representing AnywhereCommerce in IPR petitions filed by Square, Inc. AnywhereCommerce’s patents relate to mobile payment systems.
+- Inter Partes Review (IPR) counsel for an eCommerce company in multiple IPR proceedings filed by a competitor related to mobile payment systems.

-- Trial counsel for defendant in patent and trademark case obtaining summary judgment of patent non-infringement and invalidity, and also on trademark infringement claims.
-See Ductcap v.
-J&S Fabrication et al., No. 10-CV-110 (E.D.
-Wisconsin), 2013 U.S. Dist.
-Lexis 20969.
+- Trial counsel for defendant J&S Fabrication in patent and trademark case obtaining summary judgment of patent non-infringement and invalidity, and also on trademark infringement claims.

 - Represented a major power sports manufacturer in litigation instituted in the International Trade Commission against a foreign competitor in a case involving engine-control technology.